ericagreeene/b2b-brigade/index.md

 ---

 Each year tens of thousands of people run, walk and bike seven miles through the center of San Francisco as part of the annual BART to Beach race.
-The race is joyful and absurd, just like San Francisco.
+The race is joyful, absurd and loud -- just like San Francisco.

-This year, the BART to Beach organizers are creating a brigade of volunteers to help be our eyes and ears on the ground during the event.
-The safety of the participants is the upmost importance to us and we want to make sure everyone has the resources they need in case of an incident.
-If you love BART to Beach as much as we do, please consider applying to be part of the brigade.
+As the organizers of BART to Beach, we are committed to preserving the culture of the event.
+But the safety of the participants is also of upmost importance.
+So this year, we are creating a brigade of volunteers to help be our eyes and ears on the ground during the event.
+We want to make sure we can provide help to all participants if they need it, but we can't be everywhere at once.

+If you love BART to Beach as much as we do, please consider applying to be part of The Brigade.

 ## So What is The Brigade exactly?